nighthawk/web-longplay/longplay/ios/faq.md

 Longplay uses the ratings for songs as you set them in iTunes and the Music app.

-You can also rate songs in Longplay by long-tapping on a song in the track list of the "Now Playing" screen. _Note_: Longplay cannot write the ratings back to the Music app, so they will only be visible in Longplay.
+You can also rate songs in Longplay by long-tapping on a song in the track list of the "Now Playing" screen. _Note_: Longplay cannot write the ratings back to the Music app, so these ratings will only be visible in Longplay.
+Ratings sync using iCloud.

 ### Can I queue up multiple albums?